iq-coryp/documentation-testing/pages/api/glossary.md

 ### Classification Tree

 A hierarchical structure describing a taxonomy of {{products}} (i.e. an industry).
-Classification Trees are relatively static, and rarely change.
+Classification Trees are relatively static and rarely change.

 ### Company